jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_extract_specific_information_from_web_pages.md

 ## How to extract specific information from web pages

-When crawling web pages with default index template `web crawler` lots of information are automatically extracted from pages: title, content, url, meta keywords and description, and so on.
+The default index template `web crawler` automatically extracts set data from web pages: title, content, url, meta keywords and description, and so on.

-**It can sometimes be useful to extract more specific information** and save them in some specific fields.
+But **it is sometimes useful to extract more specific information** and store it within specific fields.

-### Extracting information using HTML parser
+### Extracting information using a HTML parser

-For instance one can want to extract a price and a product name from every page when crawling his e-commerce website.
-Let's take this example.
-Here is a product page from an imaginary website:
+Here is an imaginary e-commerce website :

 ---